 Outdoor sports may be less risky than indoor sports, so hold as many practices and games outdoors as possible.
 Individuals being in close contact increases risk of transmission, so strategies to limit close contact of players should be employed.
 For example, limit full gameplay to competitions and focus practices on other elements of skill development.
 Also, consider limiting the number of competitions in a season overall or hold within-team or within-school competitions.
 To the extent possible, teams should avoid competing with teams that are not local or not part of their conference or league.
 If big groups are present during the sport, implement strategies to de-densify (e.g., alternate work out days/times for different parts of the team) and maintain physical distancing as much as possible.
 Teams may also consider ways to shorten the duration of time spent indoors for a particular practice or competition when feasible.

 Regardless of overall risk level, there are some strategies that can be implemented in all sports to reduce risk of transmission.
-An overarching goal is to limit shared spaces, shared equipment, and close contact.
-This means not using locker rooms or staggering locker room use, limiting shared equipment (which should be cleaned and disinfected frequently), and avoiding team huddles and high fives.
-Inperson meetings (e.g., team meetings) should take place remotely, outdoors, or in spaces where physical distancing can be maintained.
+An overarching goal is to limit shared spaces and close contact.
+This means not using locker rooms or staggering locker room use, and avoiding team huddles and high fives, and washing hands or using hand sanitizer frequently.
+In-person meetings (e.g., team meetings) should take place remotely, outdoors, or in spaces where physical distancing can be maintained.
 Workouts, practices, and drills could be completed individually or in small cohorts to maintain physical distancing and so that equipment can be cleaned between uses.
 A certain number of practices per week could also be dedicated to at-home workouts.

 Consider limiting the number of competitions in a season overall or hold within-team or within school competitions.
 To the extent possible, teams should avoid competing with teams that are not local or not part of their